 Eventually, however, our children outgrow the books on their bookshelves.
 When you no longer need your books, send them off to Better World Books to continue the cycle of providing entertaining and enriching reading material to a world of young readers.

 There are so many places to donate, sell, and put used books to good use.
+You can even try some of these creative projects to repurpose your books.
 At long last, please don’t throw your books in the trash unless they are in entirely unusable condition.
 There are far too many places thrilled to collect reading materials for eager readers that we should almost never be throwing books in the garbage.
 Books do not belong in the landfill.

-Tell me what you do with your books when you no longer need them.
-How do you responsibly dispose of old books?
+Hopefully these ideas are helpful when trying to figure out what to do with old books instead of throwing them in the trash.
+I’d love to hear how you responsibly dispose of old books when you no longer need them.
 Share in the comments how you find new homes for old books in your life.
 The more suggestions and ideas the merrier.